MadSciTech/status-site/content/projects/dmarc.md

     * Completed/Fully Implemented
 * DMARC Status
     * Records Implemented
-        * Status: Monitoring
+        * Status: Monitoring + Quarantine
         * Message Percentage: 100%
-        * Disposition on Failing Messages: None
+        * Disposition on Failing Messages: Quarantine

 We will start moving managed domains to the next step, Quarantine, during the month of April 2024.
 After this implementation, we will continue to monitor for another month or two before moving to the final level - Reject.